 The perpetrators were running a romance scam.
 R1.2 million was paid back to the victim, Jude Lane Jones, who is an American citizen, on 07 August 2020.
 Gqirhana The perpetrators were running a romance scam.
 R1.9 million was paid back to the victims, who are American citizens, on 07 August 2020.
 Chinoso Pascal Eze The suspect was running a romance scam to the value of R500 000.
 The only asset that could be seized was a vehicle.
 R55 000 was repaid to the victim.
 Recovery made in the Sunny Penny matter where the money was returned to the Lesotho Government is reported above.
 The perpetrators were running a money laundering scheme to conceal the proceeds in South Africa.
-The AFU obtained a preservation order on 12 October 2021.
-Phil 2021 and a forfeiture order on 24 March 2022.
+The AFU obtained a preservation order on 12 October 2021 and a forfeiture order on 24 March 2022 P18 6 million was paid back to the Lesotho Government or 20 March 2022.
+P18 6 million was paid back to the Lesotho Government or 20 March 2022.
+P18 6 million was paid back to the Lesotho Government or 20 March 2022.
+P18 6 million was paid back to the victim, Jude Lane Jone Jone Jone March 2022.
+P18 6 million was paid back to the victim.
+2021 and a forfeiture order on 24 March 2022.
 R18.6 million was paid back to the Lesotho Government on 09 May 2022.
 This is another example where the AFU proceeded with thepreservation of the funds pursuant to an informal requestfor mutual legal assistance as the time required to adhere to formal processes would have led to the funds being dissipated.
 In the second leg in the fraud matter against the Lesotho Government, the AFU obtained a further preservation order on 10 November 2021 a forfeiture order in August 2022.